Banner image

 What to expect from DBS

-Neurology exam: Your neurologist will evaluate you based on a number of factors to see if you are a candidate for DBS.
+Neurology exam: Our team will evaluate you based on a number of factors to see if you are a candidate for DBS.
 This is a multi-part evaluation that will include:

-• A neuropsychological evaluation which evaluates your cognitive and memory function
+• A neuropsychological evaluation which evaluates your thinking and memory function

 • On/off testing: a motor test performed by a physical therapist at the Courage Kenny Rehabilitation Institute to see how your medications affect your movement symptoms

-Surgical consult and surgery prep: If you are an appropriate candidate, your doctor will create images and maps of your brain to help guide the placement of leads during surgery.
-You will have a surgical consult with the neurosurgeon and an MRI or CT scan to capture images of your brain.
+Surgical consult and surgery prep: If you are an appropriate candidate, you will have a surgical consult with the neurosurgeon and an MRI or CT scan to capture images of your brain.
+Then your surgeon will create images and maps of your brain to help guide the placement of leads during surgery.

 Surgery to place the system: There are two parts to the DBS surgery which usually take place on two different days.